EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Design

 \subsection{Overview}

-Data analysis systems, such as batch processing systems~\cite{dean2004mapreduce, isard2007dryad, spark12} and streaming processing systems~\cite{carbone2015apache, lin2016streamscope}, guarantee the consistent output regardless of the allocated resources.
-Analyzing training data samples to build neural network models, deep learning framework, known as a data analysis system for artificial intelligence, should also produce consistent model after iterative training.
-Previous elastic training approaches fail to maintain the model accuracy because the behavior of training workers or even application semantic is changed upon different number of GPUs.
+The design principle of EasyScale has been inspired by the big data analysis systems~\cite{dean2004mapreduce,isard2007dryad,spark12,carbone2015apache,lin2016streamscope}, which guarantee the consistent output regardless of the allocated resources.
+Similarly, the DL frameworks that train neural network models by analyzing data samples, can be viewed as specialized data analysis systems for artificial intelligence, should also produce consistent model accuracy regardless of allocated resources.
+Previous elastic training frameworks fail to maintain the consistent model accuracy due to the changed behaviors of training procedure upon elastic GPU allocation.

-Instead, we take a conservative approach where elastic training should generate model parameters \textit{bitwise identical} compared to the data parallel training (\ie{}, DDP) over fixed number of GPUs.
-Figure~\ref{fig:overview} shows an example of scaling distributed 4-GPU model training from four GPUs to two GPUs.
-Four training workers can execute in-parallel on two ideal GPUs with unlimited memory and computation capability (Figure~\ref{fig:overview}b), preserving training behavior and states to achieve the consistent training model.
-However, by multiplexing multiple DLT workers on a GPU, the concurrent memory consumption increases in the forward pass of multiple workers, which easily results in either out-of-memory failures~\cite{zico2021} or significant overhead in memory swapping~\cite{antman2020, bai2020pipeswitch}.
-Besides, the aggregated GPU memory consumption of CUDA contexts of training workers are considerable.
-For instance, executing 16 workers on a 16GB V100 GPU costs 12GB GPU memory for CUDA context (around 750MB per CUDA context), leaving only 4GB for model training.
+Different from existing approaches, we think elastic training should generate \textit{bitwise identical} model parameters compared to the non-elastic DDP training over a fixed number of GPUs.
+As a result, the model accuracy is also identical and consistent.
+Figure~\ref{fig:overview} shows an example of elastic training by scaling in from four GPUs (\ref{fig:overview}(a)) to two GPUs (\ref{fig:overview}(b)).
+To preserve the training behaviors, ideally we would like the four training workers to be executed in parallel on two GPUs.
+However, by multiplexing multiple training workers on a GPU, the concurrent memory usage increases in the forward pass, which can easily lead to either out-of-memory (OOM) exceptions~\cite{zico2021} or significant overhead in memory swapping~\cite{antman2020, pipeswitch2020}.
+Besides, the aggregated memory usage of CUDA contexts (including that of training framework and CUDA itself) is also considerable.
+For example, 16 workers on a 16GB V100 GPU costs 12GB GPU memory for CUDA contexts (around 750MB per context).

-The key challenge in achieving elastic accuracy-consistent model training is to find a practical way of sharing a GPU to multiple training workers efficiently.
-Next, we introduce \ourth{} to utilize deep learning characteristics for lightweight and efficient context switching (Section~\ref{sec:easyscalethread}).
-The sources of non-determinism during model training are identified to minimize the states affecting the final model accuracy (Section~\ref{sec:nondeterminism}).
-We balance the training load allocation among heterogeneous GPUs and propose a scheduling policy for coordination among elastic jobs (Section~\ref{sec:policy}).